Characterizing closed curves on Riemann surfaces via homology groups of coverings: Characterization of simple closed curves

-For an integer $s>0$, {\it an $s$-power} of a closed curve $\gm\co S^1\ra S_{g,n}$ is a closed curve $\gm^s\co S^1\ra S_{g,n}$ which factors through a continuous map $S^1\ra S^1$ of degree $s$ and $\gm$.
-A closed curve $\gm$ on the Riemann surface $S_{g,n}$ is called {\it non-power} or {\it primitive} if it is not homotopic to an $s$-power of a closed curve, for $s>1$.
-Let us observe that a component of the pull-back of a non-power closed curve is also non-power.
+For an integer $s>0$, \emph{an $s$-power} of a closed curve $\gm\co S^1\ra S_{g,n}$ is a closed curve $\gm^s\co S^1\ra S_{g,n}$ which factors through a continuous map $S^1\ra S^1$ of degree $s$ and $\gm$.
+A closed curve $\gm$ on the Riemann surface $S_{g,n}$ is called \emph{non-power} or \emph{primitive} if it is not homotopic to an $s$-power of a closed curve, for $s>1$.
+Let us observe that an elevation of a non-power closed curve is also non-power.

-{\it A simple closed curve (briefly s.c.c.) on $S_{g,n}$} is an embedded circle $S^1\hookra S_{g,n}$.
+\emph{A simple closed curve (briefly s.c.c.) on $S_{g,n}$} is an embedded circle $S^1\hookra S_{g,n}$.
 An interesting problem is that of establishing when a non-power closed curve $\gm$ on $S_{g,n}$ has in its homotopy class an embedded representative.
 In this section, we will give a characterization of this property in terms of the homology of finite unramified coverings of $S_{g,n}$.

-More generally, we will be able to determine in this way when the geometric intersection number $|\gm\cap\gm'|_G$ between two closed curves $\gm$ and $\gm'$ is zero.
+More generally, we will be able to determine in this way when the geometric intersection number $|\gm\cap\gm'|_G$ between two closed curves $\gm$ and $\gm'$ is zero or one.

+In order to formulate the main result, it is convenient to introduce some natural topologies on the fundamental group $\Pi_{g,n}$.

+\emph{A profinite topology} on a group $G$ is a topology (making it a topological group) for which a neighborhood basis of the identity consists of finite index subgroups.
+The usual way to define such a topology on the group $G$ is to fix a class of finite groups $\cC$ in the sense of the definition below:

+\begin{definition}\emph{A class of finite groups} (cf. Definition~3.1 in \cite{A-M}) is a full subcategory $\cC$ of the category of finite groups which is closed under taking subgroups, homomorphic images and extensions (meaning that a short exact sequence of finite groups is in $\cC$ whenever its exterior terms are).
+We always assume that $\cC$ contains a nontrivial group. \end{definition}

+Since $\cC$ contains a nontrivial group, it will contain $\Z/p$ for some prime $p\ge 2$ and then it easily follows that $\cC$ contains all the finite groups whose order is a power of $p$.

+The finite groups whose order is a power of $p$ are nilpotent and form a class of finite groups by themselves (denoted sometimes $(p)$).
+So these provide the minimal examples.

+Given a group $G$, then we say that a subgroup $H\leq G$ is \emph{$\cC$-open} if it contains a normal subgroup $N$ of $G$ such that the quotient group $G/N$ belongs to $\cC$.
+In this case, we write $H\leq_\cC G$ and $N\lhd_\cC G$, respectively.
+A fundamental system of neighborhoods of the identity for the pro-$\cC$ topology on the group $G$ is given by any cofinal system of $\cC$-open normal subgroups.
+We say that a subgroup $H$ of $G$ is $\cC$-closed if $H$ is a closed subset in the pro-$\cC$ topology of $G$ and that a map of groups $G\ra G'$ is $\cC$-continuous if it is continuous in the pro-$\cC$ topologies of $G$ and $G'$.
+Note that a monomorphism is always $\cC$-continuous.